 “One of the things people say you should do that I don't agree with is dumping all of your budget into paid advertising when you're new.
 I think that's such a waste.
 I think you'd be so much better off investing in various tools and tech like automated webinars that really allow you to build and nurture a relationship with your current audience.

-Kyshira’s thoughts on using webinars to sell courses
+Kyshira’s thoughts on using webinars to sell online courses

 And when we're thinking about driving revenue, we have to think about how we can shorten that customer journey.
 How can we take it from maybe a three-month situation to a three-week situation?
 And so video helps speed that up.
 So that's one of the reasons why automated webinars are a really great option.”